JessicaJuliet/the-leafy-bean/README.md

 ## Design

 ### Colour Scheme
 The two main colours used across the website are white and brown to tie in with The Leafy Bean's product offering - coffee.
+Furthermore, dark grey text was used instead of black for the paragraph text to improve its readability against the screens white background.

 Adobe Color was used to create a colour swatch to find the right shade of brown for the site.
 A dark brown (Hex Code #695138) was used for H2 headings on the site and a lighter shade of brown for icons and buttons (Hex Code #8f6f4d).